thebkv/bkv/exodus20.md

 > **“the house of bondage.”**

-The commandments now give the delivered people the order of another house: life under the government of God.
+The commandments are spoken to people the LORD has already rescued from that house.
+They now have to learn how to live as His people.

+For the disciple, this order is essential.
+God delivers, and then the delivered life learns obedience. **The powers of the person that once served bondage must now learn to live under God.**

 ### v3–6 — The LORD Alone at the Center

-The first command establishes the governing center:
+The first command is:

 > **“Thou shalt have no other gods before me.”**

-The delivered faculties are to be gathered around one Lord.
+Israel has left a land filled with other gods.
+The LORD now claims their exclusive allegiance.

-Israel is also forbidden to make a graven image or bow down to one.
-God is not to be reduced to a form made by human hands and then placed before the very person who made it.
+They are also forbidden to make a graven image, bow down to it, or serve it.
+Israel is not to make something with human hands and then give that thing the place that belongs to God.

-The LORD declares Himself:
+The LORD calls Himself:

 > “a jealous God”

-and speaks of mercy:
+and promises mercy:

 > “unto thousands of them that love me, and keep my commandments.”

-The inner order begins here: **God occupies the place of God.**
+The order begins with **God in the place of God**.

-Every other faculty, desire, possession, relationship, and activity must take its proper place beneath Him.
+For the disciple, everything else—desire, possession, relationship, work, speech, and action—must find its proper place beneath Him.
+Whatever takes God's governing place begins to act as another god within the life.

 ### v7 — The Name of the LORD

 > **“Thou shalt not take the name of the LORD thy God in vain.”**

-The divine Name is not to be carried emptily or falsely.
+The divine Name is not to be taken up emptily, falsely, or without reverence.

-Israel has learned the Name of the LORD through Moses and has seen that Name vindicated against Pharaoh.
-To bear it now carries responsibility.
+Israel has learned the Name of the LORD through Moses and has watched the LORD act against Pharaoh in accordance with that Name.
+Now the people who bear His covenant must honor Him in the way they use it.

-For the disciple, the mouth itself comes under divine order. **Speech about God must agree with reverence for God.** His Name cannot rightly be invoked while the life is being governed by another master.
+For the disciple, speech about God comes under God's order too. **The mouth cannot rightly invoke His Name while treating the One named as empty or unimportant.**

-### v8–11 — Time Is Returned to God's Order
+### v8–11 — Pharaoh No Longer Owns Their Time

 > **“Remember the sabbath day, to keep it holy.”**

-Six days are given for work.
+Israel may work for six days.
 The seventh is:

 > **“the sabbath of the LORD thy God.”**

+The command reaches the whole household—sons, daughters, servants, cattle, and strangers within the gates.
+Everyone is to cease from ordinary labor.

-Israel has already practiced this rhythm through the manna.
-Now the Sabbath is placed within the covenant itself.
+Israel has already learned this rhythm through the manna in Exodus 16.
+At Sinai, Sabbath becomes part of the covenant order, and the reason reaches back to creation:

-The command reaches the whole household:

-> “thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger”

-because rest is built into God's government.

-The reason reaches back to creation:

 > “in six days the LORD made heaven and earth... and rested the seventh day.”

-The former slaves are being aligned with **God's own pattern of work and rest**.

-This is one of the strongest structural reversals in Exodus.
-Pharaoh demanded labor and increased the quota when Israel sought freedom to worship.
-The LORD gives His people a day on which work must cease.
+This command has particular force for former slaves.

+Pharaoh demanded production.
+When Israel asked to worship God, Pharaoh increased their work and withheld the straw needed to do it.
+The LORD now commands the people to stop working on the seventh day.

 **Pharaoh no longer owns their time.**

+For the disciple, even work and rest must come out from under the old master.
+Life under God is not another version of Pharaoh's endless demand.

-### v12 — Honor the Human Source of Life
+### v12 — Honor Father and Mother

 > **“Honour thy father and thy mother.”**

-The commandments now move directly into human relationships.
+The commandments now move into the household.

-The first command here concerns the father and mother through whom life and inheritance have been received.

-And it carries a promise:
+Father and mother are to be honored, and the command carries a promise:

 > “that thy days may be long upon the land which the LORD thy God giveth thee.”

-Honor helps preserve the continuity of the covenant people from one generation to the next.
+The covenant people are not a collection of isolated individuals.
+Life is received and carried from one generation to another, and the LORD's order reaches into those relationships.

-The delivered life must learn to carry God's order through its relationships as well as its worship.
+For the disciple, belonging to God does not end with worship.
+It changes the way we live with the people God has placed in our lives.

-### v13–16 — Life, Covenant, Possession, and Truth
+### v13–16 — Life, Marriage, Property, and Truth

-The commands become brief and physical:
+The next commands are brief and concrete:

 > **“Thou shalt not kill.”**

-Life is placed under divine protection.

-Pharaoh had ordered Israel's sons to be killed.
-Under the LORD, the taking of innocent human life is forbidden.
+The Hebrew verb *ratsach* is used for unlawful killing or murder.
+Human life is not at Israel's disposal.

+This is a sharp reversal from Egypt, where Pharaoh ordered Hebrew sons to be killed.
+The people who lived under a ruler who used death to preserve his power are forbidden to become such a people themselves.

 > **“Thou shalt not commit adultery.”**

-Marriage and covenant faithfulness receive a boundary.
-Desire must respect the relationship God has ordered.
+Marriage is given a boundary.
+Desire does not give a person the right to violate another's marriage covenant.

 > **“Thou shalt not steal.”**

-Possession receives a boundary.
-The hand cannot simply take what belongs to another.
+Property is given a boundary.
+The hand may not simply take what belongs to another.

 > **“Thou shalt not bear false witness against thy neighbour.”**

-Speech receives a boundary.
-The tongue cannot distort truth in a way that harms another person.

-The commandments are moving through the actual faculties of life:

-**the hand,
-the body,
-the household,
-the possessions,
-the mouth.**
+Truth is given a boundary.
+Speech may not be used falsely against another person.

+The commands now reach ordinary human conduct:

+**life
+→ marriage
+→ property
+→ testimony.**

-The people who once lived under Pharaoh's will are learning to govern their own actions under the will of God.
+Israel has left Pharaoh's rule.
+Now their own actions must come under the rule of God.

+For the disciple, this is where inward allegiance becomes visible.
+The body, the hand, and the mouth begin to show which ruler the person actually serves.

-### v17 — Divine Order Reaches the Desire Itself
+### v17 — The Command Reaches Desire

 > **“Thou shalt not covet thy neighbour's house.”**

-Then the command reaches wife, servants, animals:
+The command continues through the neighbor's wife, servants, animals, and:

-> “nor any thing that is thy neighbour's.”
+> “any thing that is thy neighbour's.”

-Here the Law moves behind the visible act and reaches **desire**.

-Murder, adultery, theft, and false dealing can be seen in outward behavior.

-Coveting begins within.
+Here God's command reaches something that may exist before any outward act occurs:

+**desire for what belongs to another.**

-The LORD therefore claims authority over the inner movement from which outward disorder can grow.
+The earlier commands regulate things people can do—murder, adultery, theft, false witness.
+Coveting reaches into the inward movement from which sinful action can grow.

-This completes the movement of the commandments:
+God's order therefore reaches farther than public behavior.

+It reaches the heart.

+For the disciple, this is especially important.
+A life can appear orderly on the outside while desire is still pulling toward what God has forbidden. **The LORD who brought Israel out of bondage claims the inner life as well as the outward act.**

+The movement of the commandments has now reached from the governing center to the hidden desire:

 **God
 → worship